Superintegrable quantum mechanical systems with position dependent masses invariant with respect to three parametric Lie groups: PDM systems invariant w.r.t. the 2d Euclid group E(2)

 Thus we have specified inequivalent superintegrable systems invariant with respect groups $SO(1,2)$ and $SO(3)$.
 The last task is to describe the systems invariant with respect to the Euclid group $E(2)$, whose inverse masses and potentials have the form (\ref{f_V2}).
-It appears that there exist the only system of this type, and this system includes the following arbitrary elements: